MichaelBabets/louco_assignment/README.md

 ## Improvements to Consider

-- [ ] Widget tests and integration tests
+- [ ] Add Widget tests and integration tests
 - [ ] Handle chat responses via WebSockets for a more fluid, streaming UX
 - [ ] Some icons are in PNG format because they didn't work directly in Flutter — properly optimised SVG files from designers would be needed to use SVG for all icons